dikshap11/DGAN/README.md

           #help:Number of iteration required to train the model, default:50 (To save the bandwidth)

           batch_size
-          #help: the number of samples that will be propagated through the network, default:100
+          #help:the number of samples that will be propagated through the network, default:100

           latent_space
-          #help: encoder compress the data from initial space to encoded space, default:500
+          #help:encoder compress the data from initial space to encoded space, default:500

           threshold
-          #help: the cut off value of the function used to quantify the output of a neuron in the output layer, default:0.001
+          #help:the cut off value of the function used to quantify the output of a neuron in the output layer, default:0.001

           input_data
-          #help: the input dataset on which want to run the model script, default:blakeley.csv
+          #help:the input dataset on which want to run the model script, default:Karen_raw.csv

           masking
           #help:to check tell sequence-processing layers that certain timesteps in an input are missing, and thus should be skipped when processing the data (matrix test), defult: True